T356 - Week 1 Fall 2013

 Text: Zettl is optional.
 Most readings will be on-line and handed out.

 Bring miniDV tapes with you to lab every week to record the work you produce and direct.
 Make sure they are Sony HDM63VG tapes, as specified in the syllabus.
-(Available at TIS) Do not rely on the digital disk recorded to safely store your video.
+(Available from Amazon and from TIS) Do not rely on the digital disk recorded to safely store your video.
 You need to record your work live, as it is being produced.
 Bring a tape to every lab!
 This first week is not crucial, but the week after next (next lab) is.

 Everyone should be collecting projects for their portfolio.